sergeivolodin/practice-midterm-skeleton/Theory-Questions.md

 Which of the following exceptions should be checked?

 - [y] A request to a server that times out
-- [y] A database query that attempts to retrieve data from a non-existent table
+- [n] A database query that attempts to retrieve data from a non-existent table
 - [y] A user enters an invalid email address when signing up on a website
 - [n] Your application requests a resource using a deprecated version of the API